cbcj3002/cbcj3002/README.md

-## 🫐 Serving up fresh web apps and sweet data analytics.
+## 🫐 Creating the sweetest, freshest web apps and data analytics.
 Always hunting for fruitful insights. 🫐